Kin-Xemer/Kin-Xemer/README.md

-## Hi there, I'm Nguyễn Mạnh Kiên 👋
+## Hi there, I'm Kien Man 👋
 I'm a student at FPT University, majoring in Software Engineering.
-Currently, I'm focusing on learning React Native and frontend development to enhance my skills in mobile development.
+Currently, I'm focusing on working React Native and learning frontend, backend development to enhance my skills in mobile development.

 - 🔭 I’m currently working on personal projects to practice my frontend skills
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about my habbits
 - 📫 How to reach me: kiennm98@gmail.com
-- ⚡ Fun fact: I'm so glad when people call me Kin

 #### My stats